 Check foreign travel advice for all countries you will visit or travel through

 Arrange any COVID-19 tests you will need to enter the countries that you will travel to

 Find out how you can use the NHS COVID Pass to prove your vaccination status abroad.

 On 14 March, Which? published a guide to the latest information on Covid travel rules regarding passenger locator forms and travel tests.
 It says there are currently no countries on the red list – all countries and territories are now on the green list – so arrivals in to the UK don’t need to complete a passenger locator form, test or quarantine, regardless of vaccination status.
 But other destinations have their own rules on entry to visitors from the UK, so it is crucial that you check the foreign travel advice of other countries before you visit.

-The guide includes a green, amber and red 'traffic light' system, which categorises countries based on risk alongside the restrictions required for travel to protect the public and the vaccine rollout from international COVID-19 and its variants.
+10 Jan 2022: Foreign holidays are now allowed again, but destinations have been categorised by the UK Government according to a 'traffic light' system of green, amber and red, which lists countries based on risk alongside the restrictions required for travel "to protect the public and the vaccine rollout from international COVID-19 and its variants".

 Red: arrivals will be subject to restrictions currently in place for ‘red list’ countries which include a 10-day stay in a managed quarantine hotel, pre-departure testing and PCR testing on day 2 and 8.

-Arrivals travelling from ‘red list’ countries should book a quarantine package before departure, and arrivals from ‘amber’ and ‘green’ countries will be required to book test packages before travelling from one of the government’s approved list of providers.
+Arrivals travelling from ‘red list’ countries should book a quarantine package before departure, and arrivals from ‘amber’ and ‘green’ countries are required to book test packages before travelling from one of the government’s approved list of providers.